SynergyKit/synergykit-api/README.md

 <h3 id="quick-reference">Quick reference</h3>

-<p>All API access is over HTTPS, and accessed via the <code>https://tenant.api.synergykit.com</code> domain.
-The relative path prefix <code>/v2.1</code> indicates that we are currently using version 2.1 of the API.</p>
+<p>All API access is over HTTPS, and accessed via the domain <code>https://tenant.api.synergykit.com/v2.1</code> The relative path prefix <strong>/v2.1</strong> indicates that we are currently using version 2.1 of the API.</p>

 <table>
 <thead>